Bioconductor/bioconductor.org/content/developers/package-end-of-life.md

 # Package End of Life Policy

-Creation Date: 3 March, 2015.
+Creation Date: 3 March, 2015.<br />
-Last Edit Date: 3 March 2015.
+Last Edit Date: 14 May, 2015.

 The Bioconductor project strives to provide a software repository that is stable and relevant to users across the community.
-Each year 100-150 new software packages are added to the repository; as of Spring 2015 over 900 packages are hosted.
+Each year 100-150 new software packages are added to the repository; as of Spring 2015 over 1000 packages are hosted.
 The Bioconductor build system builds and checks each software package every 24 hours.
 Regular execution of example, vignette and unit test code ensures the package is operating as expected and all required dependencies are